Karoli, Rewari: Transport

 Delhi airport is about 120 km from Karoli (Via-Rewari).
-It is three hour drive from the airport to Karoli by access-controlled eight-lane Delhi-Gurgaon expressway, four-lane NH 8 (Gurgaon-Jaipur highway) and then Rewari-Kanina State Highway.
+It is a three hour drive from the airport to Karoli by access-controlled eight-lane Delhi-Gurgaon expressway, four-lane NH 8 (Gurgaon-Jaipur highway) and then Rewari-Kanina State Highway.
 State highways connect Karoli to all major towns in Haryana and adjacent districts of Rajasthan.

 Karoli is connected to Rewari by a state highway which is a major junction on Indian Railways network.
 Five railway lines connect it to Delhi and Ahmedabad on the major north-west trunk route, Bhiwani and Hissar towards Punjab, Bikaner via Kanina-Mahendragarh-Loharu-Sadulpur-Churu, Ajmer via Alwar and Jaipur, and Ajmer via Ringas.
 A sixth railway line is being built to connect Rewari to Jhajjhar and Rohtak.
 The seventh railway line connecting Rewari to Palwal and Khurja has been under planning for over two decades but not approved for construction (as of September 2010).

 Karoli is just 9 km from near by railway station Kanina on Rewari-Luharu-Sadulpur-Bikaner Railway line and 13 km from the Railway Station Kosli on Rewari-Bhiwani-Hissar-Sirsa railway line.
 Both of the stations (Kanina and Kosli) are connected to Delhi via Rewari.